tranqui/maskflow/README.md

 # maskflow
-## Code to evaluate filtration properties of face masks.
+## Python package to evaluate filtration properties of face masks and coverings.

 ## Installation